Riley Greene Player Props: Tigers vs. Red Sox

 Riley Greene At The Plate

-- In 30.0% of his games this season, Greene has picked up at least one RBI.
-In four of those games (5.0%) he recorded more than one RBI.
+- In 30.9% of his games this year, Greene has driven in at least one run.
+In four of those games (4.9%) he recorded two or more RBI.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.